fbaeuerlein/cpp-vscode-guide/README.md

 ## Integrate Clang sanitizers

 More about the integration of the Clang sanitizers could be found in the [Clang sanitizer](doc/Sanitizer.md) documentation.

 ---

+## GitHub integration

+For personal development, GitHub is a good resource for projects and a good point to store your project at.
+So the GitHub plugin (found [here](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github)) supports you working with issues and pull requests.

+For more details of the plugin see [https://code.visualstudio.com/docs/editor/github](https://code.visualstudio.com/docs/editor/github).

+---